John Martin (painter): Painter of repute

-Martin's triumph was Belshazzar's Feast, of which he boasted beforehand, "it shall make more noise than any picture ever did before... only don't tell anyone I said so."
+Martin's triumph was Belshazzar's Feast (1820), of which he boasted beforehand, "it shall make more noise than any picture ever did before... only don't tell anyone I said so."
 Five thousand people paid to see it.
 It was later nearly ruined when the carriage in which it was being transported was struck by a train at a level crossing near Oswestry.

-In private Martin was passionate, a devotee of chess—and, in common with his brothers, swordsmanship and javelin-throwing—and a devout Christian, believing in "natural religion".
-Despite an often cited singular instance of his hissing at the national anthem, he was courted by royalty and presented with several gold medals, one of them from the Russian Tsar Nicholas, on whom a visit to Wallsend colliery on Tyneside had made an unforgettable impression: "My God," he had cried, "it is like the mouth of Hell."
+In private, Martin was passionate and devoted to chess, and, like his brothers, to swordsmanship and javelin-throwing.
+He was also a devout Christian, believing in natural religion.
+Despite an often cited singular instance of his hissing at the national anthem, he was courted by royalty and presented with several gold medals, one of them from the future Russian Tsar Nicholas I, on whom a visit to Wallsend colliery on Tyneside had made an unforgettable impression: "My God," he had cried, "it is like the mouth of Hell."
 Martin became the official historical painter to Prince Leopold of Saxe-Coburg, later the first King of Belgium.
 Leopold was the godfather of Martin's son Leopold, and endowed Martin with the Order of Leopold.
 Martin frequently had early morning visits from another Saxe-Coburg, Prince Albert, who would engage him in banter from his horse—Martin standing in the doorway still in his dressing gown—at seven o'clock in the morning.
 Martin was a defender of deism and natural religion, evolution (before Charles Darwin) and rationality.
 Georges Cuvier became an admirer of Martin's, and he increasingly enjoyed the company of scientists, artists and writers—Charles Dickens, Michael Faraday and J. M. W. Turner among them.
-Martin took a home near Turner in Chelsea, London.
+Between 1849 and 1853, Martin took a home near Turner in Chelsea, London.